IsaacFleck/IsaacFleck.github.io/_posts/2023-01-07-oncall-reduction.md

 ---
 # OnCall Volume Reduction
 ### Project Summary
-Perform an analysis on the on call volume that impacted our engineers to identify areas we can improve to reduce the work performed over an iteration.
+The objective of this project was to analyze the on-call volume that impacted our engineers and identify areas for improvement to reduce work performed over an iteration.

 ### Project Timeline
-2-4 weeks
+The project timeline was 2-4 weeks.

 ### Project Description
+As the Business Analyst owning this project, I performed the following tasks throughout the project:

 Some tasks that I performed over the life of the project included:
 - Reviewed and provided metrics on initial and final state post initiative
 - Worked with Application Databases and API’s to aggregate data related to On-Call Tickets